Quick Answer

 Belén$320–520$450–750$600–950South side, local vibe, improving

-Medellín Rent Tip: Laureles and Sabaneta offer the best value for expats seeking walkable neighborhoods with local culture.
-El Poblado commands 30–50% price premium for tourists and digital nomads.
-Sign 2-3 year contracts to lock in rates; seasonal December rent hikes average 10–20%.
+Medellín Rent Tip: Laureles and Sabaneta offer best value—walkable neighborhoods with local culture.
+El Poblado commands 30–50% premium.
+Sign 2-3 year contracts to lock in rates; December hikes average 10–20%.

 Complete monthly budget breakdown for Medellín (mid-range, 1BR apartment):